Lucille Eichengreen: Deportation

 On October 25, 1941, she was deported, at age 16, to the Łódź (Litzmannstadt) Ghetto with her mother and her younger sister Karin.
 In the ghetto, her mother starved to death, dying on July 13, 1942.
 Lucille found work and survived, living under inhumane conditions.
 Karin, whom she took care of, was separated from her at age eleven in September 1942, deported to Chełmno extermination camp and murdered.
+Lucille was among female office workers who suffered sexual abuse from ghetto leader Chaim Rumkowski, of which she recalled: "I felt disgusted and I felt angry [...] but if I would have run away he would have had me deported."

 Lucille worked as a secretary for the journalist and writer Oskar Singer.
 In 1943, she was hit on the left ear during an interrogation by the Nazi police after a denunciation, resulting in permanent deafness in that ear.
 In August 1944, she was deported to Auschwitz concentration camp, where she was deemed fit to work during the selection process.
 A few weeks later, when she went through another selection process, concentration camp doctor Josef Mengele sent her to the satellite camp Dessauer Ufer of KZ Neuengamme, where she was forced to perform heavy labour, working in construction and removing detritus from bomb damage.
 Later, she was assigned to office work, although she was still exposed to mistreatment from supervisors.
 In March 1945, she was deported to Bergen-Belsen concentration camp.

 After liberation of the concentration camps

 Landau was the only member of her immediate family to survive the Holocaust, although it was not until 1947 that she was certain that her sister had died.
 After the liberation of the Bergen-Belsen camp by the British army, she spent a few months in the camp for displaced persons in Bergen-Belsen, working as a translator for the British.
 In cooperation with the British forces, she identified 40 members of the SS as having worked in the Neuengamme concentration camp, leading to their arrest and trial before a court.

-After receiving death threats, she moved to the United States, where she married another Jewish emigrant from Hamburg, Dan Eichengreen.
+After receiving death threats, Landau moved to the United States, where she married another Jewish emigrant from Hamburg, Dan Eichengreen.
 According to her own account, she struggled to overcome the effects of the traumatic events of her youth and suffered from recurring nightmares.
 In 1995, she returned to Poland and Germany for the first time since 1945, including a visit to Hamburg after accepting an invitation by the Hamburg senate.
 She also returned to Auschwitz and the former Łódź ghetto.

 Eichengreen last lived in Oakland, California.
 One of her two sons is the American economist Barry Eichengreen.
-She died on February 7, 2020, shortly after her 95th birthday.
+She died on February 7, 2020 at the age of 95.